22.02.2022

 #favouritemodel No. 23 – Feedback

-That's a shame, because actually giving feedback to employees is both a "superpower" and at the same time a "super duty" for a leader.
-As a leader, giving feedback on one hand gives me the unique opportunity to express my appreciation and recognition to the employee and, on the other hand, to support him or her to develop.
+If you ask employees what they miss most in their day-to-day work, the most common answer is honest feedback.
+For a manager, giving feedback to employees is both a “superpower” and a “superduty” at the same time.
+As a manager, I have the opportunity to express my appreciation and recognition to the employee and to support him or her in changing and learning something.
 Feedback basically refers to observed behavior that I find good and helpful and therefore want to give positive feedback, as well as to observed behavior that I find obstructive or inappropriate and therefore want to give the other person the opportunity to change it.

 The principles for feedback are that:

-When I want to provide feedback on an observed behavior, the following process is worthwhile:
+If I want to provide feedback on an observed behavior, the following process is worthwhile:

 Perception